 Alcohol abuse emotional effects can cause signs and symptoms of depression, anxiety, psychosis, and antisocial behavior, both during intoxication and alcohol withdrawal.
 At times, these symptoms and signs cluster, last for weeks and mimic frank psychiatric disorders (i.e., alcohol-induced syndromes).

 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), these alcohol-related conditions usually disappear after several days or weeks of abstinence.
 Prematurely labeling these conditions as major depression, panic disorder, schizophrenia, or ASPD can lead to misdiagnosis and inattention to a patient’s principal problem—alcohol abuse or dependence.

 Find Hope & Recovery.
 Get Safe Comfortable Detox, Addiction Rehab & Dual Diagnosis High-Quality Care.Hotline (844) 597-1011

 Emotional Effects of Alcohol

 Alcohol use can impact people financially.
-Using money to purchase alcohol can cause a financial strain.
-And, again, some people become so consumed by the alcohol addiction that they lose their jobs.
+Using money to purchase alcohol can cause financial strain.
+And, again, some people become so consumed by alcohol addiction that they lose their jobs.
 But how does alcohol use affect people emotionally?
-Here are some of the ways in which this happens:
+Here are some of how this happens:

 - Alcohol use can lead to depression.